UIUC-SINE/old_website/content/thesis/intro.md

 # Introduction

 *Motion estimation*, a related field, is the process of identifying motion captured in a series of images (usually frames of a video).
 This motion may be due to motion of the camera which causes the whole scene to appear to move (*apparent motion*), or individual objects moving independently within the frame.
 In motion fields, a velocity vector is associated with each pixel in a particular region of the image (*local* motion estimation) or the image as a whole (*global* motion estimation).
-These motion vectors usually represent 2D motion across the image, but are sometimes 3D to capture movement in 3D space.
+These motion vectors usually represent 2D motion across the image, but may also be 3D to capture movement in 3D space.
 When a motion field for individual pixels has been computed it is common to group motion vectors that belong to the same moving object, a process known as *motion segmentation*. [^1]

-*Image registration* is the process of overlaying two images of the same scene taken at different times, different viewpoints, or with different imaging equipment.
+*Image registration* is the process of transforming multiple snapshots so that subjects or features common to two or more snapshots are aligned.
+The images may be stitched into a composite image to get a wider field of view, higher resolution, reduced noise, or may be simply be aligned as in the case of video stabilization.
+Depending on the problem, registration algorithms often need to contend with changes in the scene being imaged (due to elapsed time between snapshots), perspective changes (changes in camera position), and illumination changes (from different imaging equipment).
 Registration is an important step in countless fields in remote sensing.
-Geographic information systems (GIS), medical computer tomography (CT), cartography and computer vision all make extensive use of image registration for the purposes of image fusion and denoising, change detection or super-resolution.
+Geographic information systems (GIS), medical computer tomography (CT), cartography and computer vision all make extensive use of image registration.

 Let $i_1$ and $i_2$ be two images captured of a scene.
 These are often called the *reference* and *template* images.
 In image registration, we want to find a mapping from regions in the template image to regions in the reference image.
 More formally, we want to find $f$ such that